canonical/vanilla-framework/templates/docs/patterns/strip.md

 This is a patterned strip that is ideal for content pages.

-The colors of the solid gradient are based on `$color-brand` by default.
-The gradient colors can be customised by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.
+The colours of the solid gradient are based on `$color-brand` by default.
+The gradient colours can be customised by overriding the `$color-suru-start`, `$color-suru-middle` and `$color-suru-end` variables.

 <div class="embedded-example"><a href="/docs/examples/patterns/strips/suru-topped/" class="js-example">
 View example of the pattern strip suru-topped